-The final equation can be inverted to produce $u(\bm{x}) = (\theta(g(\bm{x}_i) - z(\bm{x}_i)))^{1/3}$, which leads to a system of equations that is linear in the solution $u$, depending on the unknown function $z$, and can be solved using the methods introduced in previous sections.
+The final equation can be inverted to produce $u(\bm{x}) = (\theta(g(\bm{x}_i) - z(\bm{x}_i)))^{1/3}$, which leads to a system of equations that is linear in the solution $u$, depending on the unknown function $z$, and can be solved using the methods previously introduced.
 However, to make inferences on both the actual solution $u$ in the forward problem, and $\theta$ in the inverse problem, we must be able to efficiently marginalise the unknown latent function $z$.
-The proposed computational approach is discussed in Sec.~\ref{sec:marginalize_z}, but first in Sec.~\ref{sec:semi_linear_conditional} the arguments of this section are made formal.
+This is discussed next.

-\subsubsection{Conditional Measure With Latent Variables}
+\subsubsection{Conditional Measure with Latent Variables}

-To keep the notation under control, details are presented for the simplest case where $\mathcal{A}_1$ is a linear differential operator and $\mathcal{A}_2$ is a monotonic function such that $\mathcal{A}_2^{-1}$ is known.
-In this case the previous notation is extended as follows:
+To simplify the notation, details are presented here for only the simplest case, in which $\mathcal{A}_1$ is a linear differential operator and $\mathcal{A}_2$ is a monotonic operator such that $\mathcal{A}_2^{-1}$ is known.
+The previous notation is extended as follows: